dgaydukov/cert-aws/README.md

 * request and run spot fleet
 * redshift enhanced vpc routing (send data inside vpc between redhshift & s3 and view vpc flow logs)
 * configure alarm to start instance if it was stopped `cloudformation/ec2-cw-state-change.yml` + use lambda to store it in dynamodb
+* signin with userpool/identitypool (is signin the same or not)